Introducing

 Sit down, this'll take a while.

 Technically, I didn't design it.
-It is simply a re-coded version of Droid, a font originally designed by Ray Larabie.
+It is simply a re-coded version of Droid, a font originally designed by Ray Larabie, with a few altered glyphs.
 Droid was one of Larabie's first free typefaces back in the 1990s and, like much of his other work from that era, he deeded it into the public domain in 2024.
 Larabie's public domain archive contains hundreds of fonts; it's a veritable treasure trove of typography that I've been playing in ever since he put the first batch of fonts into the public domain in 2020.
-Droid was one that caught my eye—there aren't a lot of very narrow fonts like it that have no copyright, but I decided to do some rearranging to make the font fit my purposes.
+Droid was one that caught my eye—there aren't a lot of very narrow fonts like it that have no copyright.

 I know, I know.
 Only a nerd would put this much explanation into the process.